-By Default Microsoft hides some important Application Files and folder in Windows 10 to protect users from Accidentally Deleting them.
-But for some Reason, If you want to Access these Hidden files, Here Different ways to Show Hidden Files and folders in Windows 10 version 1803.
+By Default Microsoft hides some important Application Files and folders in Windows 10 to protect users from Accidentally Deleting them.
+But for some reason, If you want to access these Hidden files, Here are Different Ways to Show Hidden Files and folders in Windows 10 version 22H2.

 Show Hidden Files and Folders in Windows 10

-There are various ways you can Access Hidden Files and folders on Windows 10, 8.1 and 7 computer.
+There are various ways you can Access Hidden Files and folders on Windows 10, 8.1, and 7 computers.

-Note: Windows Hidden Files are important system files, If you are planning to show these Hidden Files and folders We recommend to first create a system restore point. so that due to any accident If any hidden file folder gets deleted then you can get back them by performing system restore.
+Note: Windows Hidden Files are important system files, If you are planning to show these Hidden Files and folders We recommend first create a system restore point.
+So if due to any accident If any hidden file folder gets deleted then you can get back by performing a system restore.

-Show Hidden Files and Folder from File Explorer Options
+Show Hidden Files and Folders from File Explorer Options

 Access Hidden AppData Folder Without Showing Hidden Files

-Simply Press Win + R, On Run Type %appdata% and hit enter key to open Hidden AppData folder on Windows 10.
+Simply press Win + R, On-Run Type %appdata%, and hit enter key to open the Hidden AppData folder on Windows 10.
 This will launch a new File Explorer window and take you directly to the “Roaming” folder of your user account’s AppData folder, where the majority of your application-specific data is stored.
 If you need to access one of the “Local” folders in AppData, you can simply navigate up one level in the File Explorer address bar.

 Note: Once you’ve completed your troubleshooting or other tasks which required access to these hidden folders, you can restore the default setting and re-hide them by navigating back to File Explorer > View > Options > View and changing the setting identified earlier back to Don’t show hidden files, folders, or drives.

-Extra Tips: To Hide Any file or folder, Simply right click on it select properties.
-Then next to Attributes check mark On Hidden To hide the file or folder.
-And uncheck the same to show the file or folder on Windows computer.
+Extra Tips: To Hide Any file or folder, simply right-click on it and select properties.
+Then next to Attributes checkmark On Hidden To hide the file or folder.
+And uncheck the same to show the file or folder on a Windows computer.